Exclusive Preview of the 2019 Student E-Expectations Survey Part 4: Social Media

 It’s a great online conference to help teams celebrate the best practices in higher ed social media before the Holidays – and get inspired for the new year.

-The call for proposals for the upcoming edition is now open.
+It’s now available on-demand and the call for proposals for the upcoming edition will open soon.

 Missed the previous parts about this research?